aturingmachine/solstice-challenge/README.md

 |      city     | String |   true   |  false |                |
 |     state     | String |   true   |  false |                |

-JSON for a resource would appear as follows:
+JSON for a `contact` resource would appear as follows:
 ```
 {
     "id": 1,